Find the Second Highest Value in Each Group in Google Sheets

 Example to Second Highest Value from Every Group

-1. Sort column A (Name) in ascending order and column C (Score) in descending order.
+1. Sort Data: Sort Column A (Names) in ascending order and Column C (Scores) in descending order.

-2. Use Countifs to find the running count of sorted column A (names).
+2. Running Count: Use COUNTIFS to find the running count of occurrences for each name in Column A.

-We will include all the above three steps in a single formula to find the second highest value from every group in Google Sheets.
-Here we go!
+We’ll combine these steps into a single formula to find the second-highest value from each group in Google Sheets.
+Let’s dive in!

-Formula to Find the Second Highest Value from Every Group
+Formula to Find the Second Highest Value in Each Group

 For the above sample data, we can use the below combination formula.